Housing | Conditions

 Loading

 Many displaced residents are now living with family, friends, or in smaller accommodations than they had before the fire.
 As a result, respondents may be more likely to live in crowded conditions.
-Depending on the definition of crowding used, crowding may be affecting between 17% and 45% of fire-impacted people.
+Depending on the definition of crowding used, crowding may be affecting between about 10% and over 50% of fire-impacted households and may be subject to monthly fluctuations due to fixed thresholds separating categories.
 Given larger and multigenerational households are more common in Hawaiʻi for both cultural and economic reasons, the lower estimates based on the Canadian standard might be a more appropriate crowding measure in the Hawaiʻi context.
-However, this is still concerning, especially since it appears that crowding has continued to edge upwards since August 2024.
 Crowding is linked to health issues, such as the spread of infectious diseases and mental health problems.
 It has also been shown that crowding is associated with lower educational outcomes for children.